tayruxin/tp/docs/DeveloperGuide.md

 Currently, recruiter name, company name and role are checked for non-alphanumeric characters (defined as all characters other than alphabets and digits), and as a result, non-complying inputs are blocked.

 **Examples:**
-- `X Æ A-12` for recruiter name
+- `X Æ A-12` for recruiter name.
-- `H20.ai` for company name
+- `H20.ai` for company name.
-- `Software Engineer (Backend)` for the role
+- `Software Engineer (Backend)` for the role.

 The above inputs are all currently blocked due to the alphanumeric requirement.
-The input validation may be overly restrictive, restricting possible company name, recruiter name and role.
+The input validation may be overly restrictive, restricting possible company names, recruiter names and roles inputs.

 **Proposed Enhancement**

-Instead of the current regex check located within the Name, Role and Recruiter Name classes, the new regex check:
+Instead of the current regex check located within the `Name`, `Role` and `RecruiterName` classes, the new regex check:
 - Allows periods (.) and parentheses ((, )) since these are common in company names and job titles.
 - Allows special characters like Æ and hyphens (-).
 - Allows any Unicode letter using \p{L}.